 WHAT YOU SHOULD KNOW:

-Non-epileptic seizure (NES) is a short period of symptoms that change how you move, think, or feel.
-NES looks like an epileptic seizure, but there are no electrical changes in the brain.
-NES is a serious condition.
+A non-epileptic seizure (NES) is a short period of symptoms that change how you move, think, or feel.
+A NES looks like an epileptic seizure, but there are no electrical changes in the brain.
+A NES is caused by the body's reaction to severe mental stress.
+Common triggers are depression, hallucinations, mild head injuries, and sexual or physical abuse.
+A NES is a serious condition.
 Early diagnosis and treatment are needed to prevent further problems.

 Return to the emergency department if:

 - You feel like fainting or are lightheaded or too dizzy to stand up.